speced/bikeshed/docs/definitions-autolinks.md

 Sometimes you want to use an extra-short version of a term for within a spec, but don't want to confuse things by exporting it globally.
-To achieve this, add a `local-title` attribute with the terms you want to be only usable within the spec;
+To achieve this, add a `local-lt` attribute with the terms you want to be only usable within the spec;
-the syntax is identical to that of the `title` attribute, described above.
+the syntax is identical to that of the `lt` attribute, described above.

 Using local linking text does not disturb the normal linking-text process;
-that still takes from either the element text or the `title` attribute, as normal.
+that still takes from either the element text or the `lt` attribute, as normal.

 Definition Types